drknowsall/drknowsall-DS-CODEX_extension/README.md

 ## Supporting the following operations:

 1. Predict new code and/or markdown cells.
-2. Predict a suffix for cell (completes the cell's content).
+2. Predict a suffix for a cell (completes the cell's content).
 3. Remove / Add comments to cells.

 ## The prediciton steps: